squidfunk/mkdocs-material/docs/blog/2021/search-better-faster-smaller.md

 2. __Context awareness__: Although whitespace doesn't work for all languages, one could argue that it could be a good-enough solution.
 Unfortunately, this is not necessarily true for code blocks, as the removal of whitespace might change meaning in some languages.

 3. __Structure__: Preserving structural information is not a must, but apparently beneficial to build more meaningful search previews which allow for a quick evaluation of relevance.
-If the user expects a match within a code block, it should be rendered as a code block.
+If a word occurrence is part of a code block, it should be rendered as a code block.

 ## What's new?

-After we built a solid understanding of the problem space and before we dive into the internals of the new search implementation to see which of the problems it already solves, a quick overview:
+After we built a solid understanding of the problem space and before we dive into the internals of the new search implementation to see which of the problems it already solves, a quick overview of what the new search implementation brings:

 - __Better__: support for [rich search previews][19], preserving the structural information of code blocks, inline code and lists, so they are rendered as-is, as well as [lookahead tokenization][20], [more accurate highlighting][21], and improved stability of typeahead.
 Also, a [slightly better UX][22].
-- __Faster__ and __smaller__: significant decrease in search index size of up to 50%, due to improved extraction and construction techniques, resulting in up to 40% faster search, yielding huge improvements, particularly for large documentation projects.
+- __Faster__ and __smaller__: significant decrease in search index size of up to 48% due to improved extraction and construction techniques, resulting in a search experience that is up to 95% faster, which is particularly helpful for large documentation projects.

   [19]: #rich-search-previews
   [20]: #tokenizer-lookahead
-  [21]: #
+  [21]: #accurate-highlighting
-  [22]: #
+  [22]: #user-interface

 ### Rich search previews

-As we've rebuilt the search plugin from scratch, we reworked the construction of the search index to preserve the structural information of code blocks, inline code, as well as unordered and ordered lists.
+As we rebuilt the search plugin from scratch, we reworked the construction of the search index to preserve the structural information of code blocks, inline code, as well as unordered and ordered lists.
 Using the example from the [search index][23] section, here's how it looks:

 === "Now"